willysteht/WhatShouldWePlay/README.md

 You obviously need a google spreadsheet.
 You can use ours as a reference (File -> Make a copy... to create your own). https://docs.google.com/spreadsheets/d/1uDXxp_RWMi17fI54keOLQDMYeVaRmRdc1lWDTxaEmu0

-In Column A you find the activities, games, whatever you or your friends want to play.
+In Column A you can find the activities, games, whatever you or your friends want to play.
 Change them as you want.

 In Column B to D every person writes numbers.
 You can define your own range (ours is from 0 to 1).
 This Number represents a weight how likely the person wants to play the game from column A. (be carefull with cheaters here :P) If you are alone, or two people, just delete the unnecessary entries.